 IELTS is the only Secure English Language Test (SELT) that UK Visas and Immigration (UKVI) accepts for visa applicants applying both inside and outside the UK.
 It also satisfies the conditions for Australian immigration.

 The immigration authorities in Canada recognize IELTS, TEF, and CELPIP.
 There is no minimum score necessary to pass the test.
-All test takers with a score ranging from “band 1” (“non-user”) to “band 9” (“expert user”) receive an IELTS result or Test Report Form, and each institution has its threshold.
+All test takers with a score ranging from “band 1” (“non-user”) to “band 9” (“expert user”) receive an IELTS result or Test Report Form, and each institution has its own threshold.

 Over 3 million tests were administered in more than 140 countries in 2017, up from 2 million in 2012, 1.7 million in 2011, and 1.4 million in 2009.
 For the first time, IELTS administered over one million exams in a single 12-month period in 2007, making it the world’s most popular English language examination for higher education and immigration.